timetraveller-123/tp/docs/DeveloperGuide.md

 </div>

 Step 1: The user executes `sfm 1 m/pan` to add the short form of `pan` to the medicine at index 1 in the last shown medicine list.
-Step 2: Logic Manager calls `AddressBookParser#parse` which extracts the arguments and calls `AddShortFormCommandParser`
+Step 2: Logic Manager calls `AddressBookParser#parse` which extracts the arguments and calls `ShortFormCommandParser`
-Step 3: `AddShortFormCommandParser` parses the index, short form name and returns a `AddShortFormComamnd`
+Step 3: `ShortFormCommandParser` parses the index, short form name and returns a `ShortFormComamnd`
-Step 4: `LogicManager` calls `AddShortFormCommand#execute` to assign the short form to the medicine.
+Step 4: `LogicManager` calls `ShortFormCommand#execute` to assign the short form to the medicine.
-Step 5: `AddShortFormCommand` checks if an existing medicine with the same name or same short form is already present using `Model#hasMedicine(m)`.
+Step 5: `ShortFormCommand` checks if an existing medicine with the same name or same short form is already present using `Model#hasMedicine(m)`.
 Step 6: The `Medicine` at index 1 is replaced with a new `Medicine` which has same medicine name but with `pan` as the short form.

 `Model#hasMedicine(m)` utilizes the following method `Medicine#isSameMedicine` to check equality of two `Medicine`.